MatteoComa/my-car-aggregator/PROJECT_NOTES.md

   "type": "module"
 }
 ```

+## 🔒 Security & Secrets

+- **Never commit `.env` files** or real API keys.
+  Use GitHub Actions → Repository Secrets and Vercel → Project Settings → Environment Variables instead.

+- **Vite variables (`VITE_*`) are always public.**
+  Only put safe-to-expose values here (e.g. API base URLs).
+  Keep real secrets on the backend side only.

+- Review `.gitignore` to ensure `.env*` files and build artifacts stay untracked.

+- Rule of thumb: if it could give someone access to accounts, billing, or private data, it should **not** be committed.

 ✅ Next Steps
 1. **Hook up eBay Motors API**
    - Add `EBAY_CLIENT_ID` + `EBAY_CLIENT_SECRET` to API env vars